openshift/enhancements/enhancements/machine-api/control-plane-set.md

 Deployments.
 When a change is required to be rolled out, the Machine controller will create a new Control Plane Machine, wait for this to become ready, and then remove the old Machine.
 It will repeat this process until all Machines are up to date.
+During this process the etcd membership will be protected by the mechanism described in a [separate enhancement](https://github.com/openshift/enhancements/pull/943), in particular it isn't essential that the Control Plane Machines are updated in a rolling fashion for etcd sakes, though to avoid potential issues with the spread of etcd members across availability zones during update, the ControlPlaneSet will perform a rolling update zone by zone.

 At first, we will not allow any configuration of the RollingUpdate (as you might see in a Deployment) and will pin the surge to 1 replica.
 We may wish to change this later once we have more data about the stability of this operator and